A bone density test can help measure the strength of our bones. It’s especially important for older adults and people with certain health conditions.

-Bones tend to lose density as we age, meaning that there is less mineral in the bones.
-Lower bone density can make bones more fragile, increasing your risk of breaking a bone or developing a progressive bone disease called osteoporosis.
+Bones tend to lose density as we age, meaning that there is less mineral in the bones and fewer connections.
+Lower bone density can make bones more fragile.
+This increases your risk of breaking a bone or developing a progressive bone disease called osteoporosis.

 Estrogen is vital to women’s bone health, so postmenopausal women are at the greatest risk of bone loss.
 If you’re not getting enough calcium in your daily diet, or you never developed strong bones to begin with, your body may take calcium from your bones to keep your nervous system, muscles, and heart working properly.